-With the reduced requirements for Globalist status, Andaz double tier qualifying promotion, and the ability to earn tier qualifying nights from the World of Hyatt card and World of Hyatt Business card, you can easily earn Globalist status.
+With the reduced requirements for Globalist status, Andaz double tier qualifying promotion, and the ability to earn tier qualifying nights from the World of Hyatt card and card_name, you can easily earn Globalist status.

 From free breakfast, free suite upgrades to late checkout, Globalist perks save money.
 But these benefits won’t work for everyone.
 You should do the math to see if the money you’d spend to earn status is worth what you’d get in value.

 Whether you’re trying to earn Globalist with 30 nights or trying to reach the 60 night level, whatever you decide you have to check out on December 31.

 Get the best credit card bonuses.